 No was has ever been able to guess the flavor of this cake until they tried it and it is always a pleasant surprise!

 Grandma’s Chocolate Orange Cake is one of my favorite bundt cakes of all time, due to the amazing flavors and for sentimental reasons of course.

 Along with our other incredible bundt cakes you will have enough bundt cake recipes for any possible occasion or event that could and will arise.

 You can never have too many and wait until you check out all of the different glazes you can use.
 I am sure you will be like me and love them all in one way or another, depending on your mood or cravings at the time!

 Best Bundt Cake Recipes

-Ingredients Grandma’s Chocolate Orange Cake
+Ingredients in Grandma’s Chocolate Orange Cake

 - orange juice